SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/build-a-hello-world-extension.md

     For information about troubleshooting any errors, see [Known issues](../../known-issues-and-common-questions.md).

-6. After the scaffolding completes, lock down the version of the project dependencies by running the following command:

-    ```sh
-    npm shrinkwrap
-    ```

-7. Next, type the following into the console to start Visual Studio Code.
+6. Next, type the following into the console to start Visual Studio Code.

     ```
     code .